By

 birth and forces their children, grandchildren, and further descendants to

-remain in that country for many generations.
-Such laws hurt only a little if
+remain in that place for many generations.
+Such laws hurt only a little if you

-you were born in a nice place but hurt every day if you were born in a bad
+were born in a nice place but hurt every day if you were born in a bad place.

-place.
-In a country where everyone is the same race, racists cannot find any
+In a country where everyone is the same race, racists cannot find any other

-other races to hurt.
-Instead, they may discriminate against other countries
+races to hurt.
+Instead, they may discriminate against other countries that have

-illegal in the United States since the 1964 Civil Rights Act (Title VII) and
+in the United States since the 1964 Civil Rights Act (Title VII) and the 1965

 preference or priority or be discriminated against in the issuance of an